ldidry/lutim/README.md

 ##License
 LUTIm is licensed under the terms of the AGPL.
 See the LICENSE file.

+##Official instance
+You can see it working at http://lut.im.

 ##Logo
 LUTIm's logo is an adaptation of [Lutin](http://commons.wikimedia.org/wiki/File:Lutin_by_godo.jpg) by [Godo](http://godoillustrateur.wordpress.com/), licensed under the terms of the CC-BY-SA 3.0 license.